anarchivist/nyac-2014-presentation/presentation.md

 ![<http://dp.la/info/developers/download/>](images/platform-data.png)

 <div role="note" class="note">
-For those developers that want to work with all of our metadata, or from a specific provider at once, we provide a bulk download option.
+For those developers that want to work with all of our metadata, or with all of the records from a specific provider at once, we provide a bulk download option.
 </div>

 # The DPLA API {.takahashi}